xyq7/Human-Contribution-Measurement/README.md

 The code has been test with OpenAI Services.
 Setup the your OpenAI API key in `src/config/gpt35.yaml`.

+Anthropic Claude and Google Gemini API keys are also supported.
+They can be setup in `src/config/claude.yaml` and `src/config/gemini.yaml` respectively.

 We also conduct experiments with Meta-Llama-3-8B-Instruct and Mixtral-8x7B-Instruct-v0.1.
 Please apply for LLAMA-3 access on the [official meta website](https://llama.meta.com/llama-downloads/) and the [huggingface repo](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct).
 Then set your huggingface access token before running experiments.

 ```bash